KrystianPlackowski/Pizza-order-website/README.md

 ## Running

 The program requires Django installed to run.
+Type `python3 manage.py runserver` and copy output link from terminal to go to the basic route.

 The file `extract data.ipynb` extracts data from orignal website and inserts it into database.
 Should be run once after initiating database.

-The database file `db.sqlite3` has already extracted menu data from the orignal site and also contains already created superuser (username: `beznick`, password: `abc123`).
+The database file `db.sqlite3` has already extracted menu data from the orignal site and also contains already created superuser (username: `admin`, password: `abc123`).

 ### Progress so far

 02.02.2020:
 - database structure in file `orders/models.py` is complete
 - program for data extracting from original website and inserting it into database is complete
-- creating dishes and orders works properly and is possible so far only from admin site (route `/admin`)
+- creating dishes and orders works properly and is possible so far only from admin site (route `/admin`):
+1) First you have to create a new empty `order` (at least one)
+2) Then you can create various `dishes` and assign them to a choosed `order`.
+The order consists of dishes is what the user is going to see in their cart.
+3) Note: a `dish` differs from `menu item` is such way, that in case of creating a `pizza` kind `dish` you can assign **various** `toppings` to it, where `menu item` pizza only defines **number** of `toppings`.

 ### To do